pojntfx/multiplex/README.md

 ## 2. Ask Friends to Join

 While consuming media on your own can be fun, doing so with friends or your SO is always better.
-I built Vintangle to enjoy media together with my partner, but due to COVID and the Atlantic ocean we're unable to do so in person all the time - this app intents to bridge that gap.
-To ask someone to join, click on the people button in the top right, and copy the [stream code](https://github.com/pojntfx/vintangle/wiki/Stream-Codes):
+I built Multiplex to enjoy media together with my partner, but due to COVID and the Atlantic ocean we're unable to do so in person all the time - this app intents to bridge that gap.
+To ask someone to join, click on the people button in the top right, and copy the [stream code](https://github.com/pojntfx/multiplex/wiki/Stream-Codes):

 ![Join screen](./docs/join.png)